-Megan Erickson Moritz is a member of BrownWinick and practices primarily in employment law and commercial litigation.
+Megan Erickson Moritz is a member of BrownWinick and serves as co-chair of the firm's Employment Law practice group.
+Megan practices primarily in employment law and commercial litigation.
 She also maintains a general practice including appellate work, business law, and representative actions (such as class actions and collective actions).

 In her employment practice, Megan defends and advises employers on employment-related issues and disputes, such as those related to restrictive covenants, wage and hour requirements, as well as discrimination, harassment, retaliation, and wrongful termination matters.
 Megan also represents clients involved in disputes over contracts, agency relationships, business torts, and management conflicts.
 Megan also counsels clients – primarily businesses, employers, and managers – on company formation, internal management structures, and other transactional issues.
 Her desk practice also includes drafting policies, forms, contracts, and other business documents for companies, including social media and other workplace policies, employee handbooks, employment agreements, independent contractor agreements, restrictive covenants, and other contracts, as well as operating agreements for LLCs, bylaws for corporations, and other internal management documents.
 She frequently assists clients with cross-over employment law and corporate governance issues.